 Northside Hospital Cancer Institute believes in fighting ocular cancer by supporting you with an entire team of caring and experienced specialists.
 Through diagnosis, treatment and survivorship, we combine our expertise with your goals to form the right care team for you.

-We offer a full ocular melanoma treatment team that includes experts in surgical oncology, medical and radiation oncology and plastic/reconstructive surgery.
+We offer a full ocular melanoma treatment team that includes experts in medical, radiation and surgical oncology, and plastic/reconstructive surgery.
 Your care team also includes pathologists, radiologists and certified genetic counselors.
 If you experience partial loss of vision, our occupational therapists can teach you new visual strategies.

 Plus, you’ll benefit from the personal care of: